 > Another Climbing Hydrangea - 3 quart

-Introducing Hydrangea anomala subsp. anomala -- the other climbing hydrangea vine.
-Rarely offered, and less showy than its more common cousin, anomala’s robust, shiny dark green leaves and pleasant white flowers are a refreshing change of pace for the discerning eye.
+Introducing Hydrangea anomala subsp. anomala - the other species of climbing hydrangea vine.
+Rarely offered, and less showy than its more common cousin petiolaris, anomala’s robust, shiny dark green leaves and pleasant white flowers are a refreshing change of pace for the discerning eye.
 Likeable pointy new buds in Spring promise another year of beauty.
 Fool your gardening friends who think they know climbing hydrangeas with this easy to grow vine.
 Deciduous.
 Zones 5-8.